nathannnhernandez/WeeklyActivitiesGDIM33/README.md

 The main issue with my game was that the level wasn't intuitive enough.
 With all of my mechanics now implemented, I can start designing my level and creating the setpieces I intend to add into the game.
 I also want to add lore drops, which would add more context as to what the player needs to do in order to win.

 What has changed: Since milestone 2, the only thing that has changed in my game was my monster.
 I imported a robotic looking creature from an animation site and gave him unique animations for movement.
 I need to add an attack animation for sure tho.

+### Activity 2
+Open the Frame Debugger window under Windows >Analysis > Frame Debugger.
+What's the name of the pass associated with the post-processing effect we created?
+Other than the name being kinda obvious, how can you tell?

+What does the screen look like if the Lerp value is set to 0.5?
+What about 0?
+What about 1?

+WHY does the screen look like that based on those different Lerp values?

+Why does our algorithm for the Lerp amount use (sin(time)+1)/2 instead of just sin(time)? (see instructions for hints)